 Being Broke Doesn’t Make You a Capital Efficient Company

 Not growing because you're broke is not capital efficiency.
-Accruing personal debt because to forego a founder salary is not capital efficiency.
+Accruing personal debt because to forego founder salary is not capital efficiency.
 Missing opportunities and eeking by?
 Not capital efficiency.
-That’s being under-resourced.
-Calling it capital efficiency may feel better than admitting your business is broke, but it’s a little white lie that can come back to haunt you.
+That’s called being under-resourced.
+Depicting it as capital efficiency may feel better than admitting your business is broke, but know it’s the kind of ‘white lie’ that may come back to haunt you.

-This is where understanding a textbook definition matters: Capital efficient companies strike a balance between growth and financial discipline.
-Read that last line carefully.
-Many founders (and investors) use a more casual definition of capital efficiency where growth and financial discipline are most certainly not “in balance.”
+This is where textbook definitions matter: Capital efficient companies strike a balance between growth and financial discipline.
+Notice the word “between.”
+Many founders (and investors) use a more casual definition of capital efficiency where growth and financial discipline are most certainly not in balance.
+More like “in lieu of.”

-Here’s the kicker: the hallmark of successful capital efficiency is not never needing more money than you have on hand.
+Here’s the kicker: the hallmark of successful capital efficiency isn’t never needing more money than you have on hand.
 It’s achieving strong performance without substantial ongoing capital injection.

 Again, give that last line a pause and think about what this means for you.
-A company that is adequately resourced at the right times will have a much better chance of success than one that has been “scaping by” for years.
+A company that is adequately resourced at the right times—which may include taking on outside capital—has a better chance of success than one that has been “scraping by” for years.

 And as someone who invests into companies that have the potential to be capital efficient over time, I see first hand what happens when “growth” and “financial discipline” get out of balance.
 Things get messy fast.